srobo/ops-manual/internal-structure/competition-team.md

 ## Roles and Responsibilities

-In addition to the [common responsibilities](common-responsibilities.md), the competition team has the following responsibilities:
+In addition to the [common responsibilities](common-responsibilities.md), the Competition Team Committee has the following responsibilities:

 ### Collective Responsibilities